cpriest/hain-plugin-psl/Notes.md

 4. ~~Move ExpandVars into Utils~~
 5. Switch to import * from * rather than require?
 6. ~~Have MatchlistProvider call this.BuildMatchlist() from it's own constructor, then FilesetProvider won't need it's own constructor just for that.~~
-7. Patterns/Providers add themselves to the Map() rather than via Loader.js
-8. Better .id for Patterns than the pattern (possibly cleaned up pattern)...
+7. Better .id for Patterns than the pattern (possibly cleaned up pattern)...
-9. Better way of handling setTimeout() code in ProviderPattern (via event emission)
+8. Better way of handling setTimeout() code in ProviderPattern (via event emission)

 # Ideas